stevenliu216/Lidar-Odometry-and-Mapping/README.md

 ```
 $ rosbag play ~/Downloads/YOUR_BAG_FILE_NAME.bag
 ```
 On a slower computer, you may want to set the rate setting to a slower rate in order to give your computer more time between playback steps.
-This can be done by:
+This can be done by changing .1 to your preferred rate:

 ```
 $ rosbag play -r .1 ~/Downloads/YOUR_BAG_FILE_NAME.bag